Skip to content

 The Measurement Rule That Prevents Deployment Failures

 Size reach for actual cable pathway length, not straight-line distance between switch ports.
 A rack-to-rack straight-line measurement of 6 meters may require a 9-meter cable when routed through overhead cable trays, around vertical riser panels, and through appropriate bend radius transitions.
 Cables that are too short cannot be extended in the field — they require complete replacement.
-Measure twice, specify once, and add 15–20% margin for routing complexity as standard practice on every link category.
+Add 15–20% margin for routing complexity as standard practice on every link category.

 Representative Mix for a 1,024-GPU Cluster